Optical communication-based identification for multi-UAV systems: theory and practice: Simulations and Experiments

+We evaluated the classification success signal for each individual LED of the \ac{UAV}-1 and of the \ac{UAV}-2 by the left camera of \ac{UAV}-0.
+This signal takes on a value of one when the classification is successful and takes a zero value when there is an error in classification, or when the LED leaves the \ac{UAV}-0 camera's \ac{FoV}.
+From the video of the experiment, we observe that usually only two LEDs per \ac{UAV} are captured by the \ac{UAV}-0 camera, although sometimes three LEDs can be captured simultaneously.
+We also note that, \ac{UAV}-2 leaves the \ac{UAV}-0 camera's \ac{FoV} and is lost for some moments.
 The detection success is significantly more erratic than in the prior testing with the static transmitter and receiver, since the motion of the \acp{UAV} affects the optical signal retrieval.
 Additionally, the distances between the transmitters and receivers were at times greater, and the contrast of the active LEDs in the image was slightly lower due to sunlight.
-Despite this, the classification success was good enough for the formation enforcement system to perform its function, which testifies of the practical applicability of the proposed identification system in real-world conditions.
+Despite this, the classification success was sufficient for the formation enforcement system to perform its function, which testifies to the practical applicability of the proposed identification system in real-world conditions.

-For both binary signals mentioned above, we plot in Fig. \ref{fig:trajUAVhistDuration} the histograms of the duration of the errors observed.
+For both signals mentioned above, the histograms of the duration of the errors observed are plotted in Fig. \ref{fig:trajUAVhistDuration}.
 In Fig. \ref{fig:trajUAVhistDelay}, we plot the histograms of the time between the errors.
-The first thing that we note in Fig. \ref{fig:trajUAVhistDuration} is that most of the errors for both \acp{UAV} last only one single sample.
+The first thing to note in Fig. \ref{fig:trajUAVhistDuration} is that most of the errors for both \acp{UAV} last only a single sample.
 For \ac{UAV}-1, single sample errors constitute 66.33$\%$ of the total errors.
-For \ac{UAV}-1, single sample errors constitute 47.02$\%$ of the total errors.
-From Fig. \ref{fig:trajUAVhistDelay}, we also observe that errors occur more often; this is due to the larger distances (lower \ac{SNR}) and the additional effect of the blurring and tracking errors.
-Despite the challenging conditions, the probability of correctly detecting \ac{UAV}-1 is 0.9311 and that of detecting \ac{UAV}-2 is 0.6327, while the errors appear in bursts of short duration (as long as the \ac{LoS} is present).
-This shows that this identification system can operate with good performance in real scenarios.
+For \ac{UAV}-2, single sample errors constitute 47.02$\%$ of the total errors.
+From Fig. \ref{fig:trajUAVhistDelay}, it can be observed that errors occur more often; this is due to the larger distances (lower \ac{SNR}) and the additional effect of the blurring and tracking errors.
+Despite the challenging conditions, the probability of correctly detecting \ac{UAV}-1 is 0.9311, and 0.6327 for detecting \ac{UAV}-2.
+Further, the errors appear in short bursts as long as the \ac{LoS} is present.
+This demonstrates that our identification system performs well in real scenarios.

-Finally, we present a video of the experiment just described above in the following link \footnotemark, and in Fig. \ref{sec:experiments:outdoorTest} we observe some snapshots of the video.